White Christmas Martini

 Love a sweet drink?
 You’ve got to try Gin Apple Pie Cocktail and Peppermint White Russian.

-No matter what you call it, you’re in for a treat because this dessert drink is an utter delight!
+No matter what you call this gorgeous cocktail, you’re in for a treat because this dessert drink is an utter delight!

 And it’s incredibly simple to make at home, too, if you’ve got the right ingredients.